 engineering challenges.
 For human potential nuclear energy sources, the deuterium-tritium fusion reaction controlled by magnetic confinement seems the most likely way.
 But nowadays also this way contains several insurmountable engineering challenges.

 Fusion powers the Sun

 The Sun is a hot star.
 Really hot star.
 But all of the heat and light coming from the Sun comes from the fusion reactions happening inside the core of the Sun.
-Inside the Sun, the pressure is million of times more than the surface of the Earth, and the temperature reaches more than 15 million Kelvin.
-Massive gravitational forces create the these conditions for nuclear fusion.
+Inside the Sun, the pressure is millions of times more than the surface of the Earth, and the temperature reaches more than 15 million Kelvin.
+Massive gravitational forces create these conditions for nuclear fusion.
 On Earth, it is impossible to achieve such conditions.

 The fusion reaction of deuterium and tritium is particularly interesting because of its potential of providing energy for the future.